stfc/PSyclone/doc/dynamo0p3.rst

     aguments must therefore be declared in the meta-data as "GH_READ" - see below.

+.. _cma_meta_data_rules:

 Rules for Kernels that work with CMA Operators
 ++++++++++++++++++++++++++++++++++++++++++++++

 The Dynamo 0.3 API has support for kernels that assemble, apply (or inverse-apply) column-wise/Column Matrix Assembly (CMA) operators.
 Such operators may also be used by matrix-matrix kernels.
 There are thus three types of CMA-related kernels.
+Since, by definition, CMA operators only act on data within a column, they have no horizontal dependencies.
+Therefore, kernels that write to them may be parallelised without colouring.

+All three CMA-related kernel types must obey the following rule:

+  1) Since a CMA operator only acts within a single column of data, stencil operations are not permitted.

-The rules for each of these are described below.
+There are then additional rules specific to each of the three kernel types.
+These are described below.

 Assembly
 ########